Road Trip: Florence

 From Eugene - Springfield, drive west on Highway 126.
 The drive is approximately 60 miles and you can take your time, stopping at wayside hikes to discover waterfalls, a historic covered bridge and roadside farm stands while you pass through the tiny towns of Noti, Walton and Mapleton.

 When you arrive in Florence, head to Historic Old Town Florence.
 Bay Street will be waiting for you with rows of shops and restaurants on the Siuslaw riverfront.
-Check out the local movie theater for independent films, Hollywood hits and performing arts features.
-There are many art galleries and some worthy history museums to explore.Crab Chowder at Novelli's on the docks by Melanie Griffin
+Check out the local movie theater for independent films, Hollywood hits and performing arts features — limited seating available, or you can stream movies and pick up "curbside concessions" popcorn to go.
+There are also many art galleries and antique stores to explore.Crab Chowder at Novelli's on the docks by Melanie Griffin

-Mix with the locals at the Beachcomber Pub & Grill, order a fancy cocktail at the Bridgewater Zebra Bar or squeeze on the "Margarita Deck" at the Traveler's Cove Restaurant.
-Your best bet for outdoor seating with seasonal entertainment is the International C-Food Market with its good-weather deck overlooking the docks.
+Enjoy the local vibe in front of the Beachcomber Pub & Grill, order a fancy seafood cocktail from the Bridgewater Zebra Bar or nab one of the three tables on the "Margarita Deck" at the Traveler's Cove Restaurant.
+Your best bet for outdoor seating with seasonal entertainment is the International C-Food Market with its spacious good-weather deck overlooking the docks.

 Here are a few springtime highlights to put on your Florence "must-do" list:

 - Three Rivers Casino Resort.
-For gaming, good food and entertainment; Three Rivers dishes up an exciting atmosphere.
-Play at new slot machines, craps, roulette, Pai Gow, Keno, blackjack, poker and more.
-Bingo is offered on Monday and Wednesday nights.
+For gaming, open restaurants and entertainment; Three Rivers dishes up an exciting atmosphere.
+Play at new slot machines, Keno, Bingo and some table games.
+Not all games are offered and capacity is limited, so plan ahead.

 - Florence golf courses.
 Golfing on the Oregon Coast is legendary with destinations such as Bandon Dunes.
 Florence is also central to several excellent golf courses including Florence Golf Links, a Rees-Jones designed course and a spacious clubhouse that was recently updated.
 Ocean Dunes Golf Links built by William Robinson is adjacent to Three Rivers Casino.
 Both offer beautiful natural settings among the dunes and pine forests.